ecmwf/odc/docs/content/reference/file-format-reference.rst

 ==========  ================  =========================================================

-Some codecs read further data at initialisation time.
-Otherwise, they consume further data whilst decoding rows.
+Some codecs store further data appended to this header block as described below.
+This data must be consumed when frame headers are read rather than when the data is decoded.

 Constant ``constant`` ``constant_string``